Following the crucified Lord. 16:21-28

 v23.
 Jesus turns, faces Peter, and rebukes him strongly.
 The words and actions of Jesus are obviously very striking and were well remembered.
 First, he compares Peter's words with Satan's temptation of a kingdom gained without suffering.
 The possibility of another way, rather than the "cup" of suffering, was a fearful temptation.
 Second, Peter, who was just described as the "fortress rock", the believing man upon whom Christ will build his church, is now described as a rock of stumbling, a rock to trip Christ up.
 Third, Peter, who had just declared a truth revealed by the Father, is now identified as a source of mere human thoughts, and corrupt at that.

 v24.
 Crucifixion was a common event in Palestine, as was the sight of a person carrying part of their cross to the place of execution.
-To "take up one's cross" powerfully images renunciation of self in surrender to Christ.
+When Jesus calls on his listeners to "take up their cross" he is calling on them to put their head on the chopping block, to take that dangerous step of faith and follow Christ.
 Often this image is understood in terms of cross-bearing discipleship, of faithful and obedient service to Christ, of disowning personal human rights for a greater good.
 Yet, although these words are directed to the disciples, they are for "anyone".
 The renunciation that Jesus speaks of here involves an embarrassing surrender to a suffering messiah, a commitment of faith to Jesus as Lord.
-If we wish to follow Jesus to glory and stand with him there, then we will have to set aside all dependence on self and rely on the crucified one alone.
+If we wish to share in the glory of eternity then we will have to set aside all dependence on self and rely on the crucified one alone.

 v25-26.
 If we, in the power of our own will, seek to preserve our self-being, our personal independent eternal self, then we will lose everything.
 Only by surrendering ourselves to the dying and rising Christ, by losing ourselves in him, can we find and preserve our eternal being, our "soul", our "life".
 Even possessing the whole world cannot compensate for the loss of our soul.